cdent/tiddlywebplugins.hal/README.md

   media type is application/json?
 If that's what curie'd rels are for, to point to the docs, how's that better than just, say, having some docs?
+* It's clearly possible to make _many_ rels per entity, how to decide?

 Plan
 ====